okjuan/vbook/_posts/2025-01-28-the-ginger-man.md

 That last bit is brilliant.
 Again:
-> [the wind] drove forth the last fragile race of sparks fugitive as flintstrikings in the unanimous dark of the world
+> [the wind] drove forth the last fragile race of sparks fugitive as flintstrikings in the unanimous dark of the world.